SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/squid-proxy-opentelemetry.md

 In this step we will be configuring the yaml required for Squid Collection.

-Path of the log file configured to capture Squid logs is needed to be given here.
+The path of the log file configured to capture Squid logs is needed to be given here.

-The files are typically located in /var/log/squid/access.log.
-Please refer "Prerequisite" section for more details.
+The files are typically located in `/var/log/squid/access.log`.
+Refer to the [Prerequisites](#prerequisites) section for more details.

-You can add any custom fields which you want to tag along with the data ingested in sumo.
+You can add any custom fields which you want to tag along with the data ingested in Sumo.
 Click on the **Download YAML File** button to get the yaml file.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Squid-Proxy-OpenTelemetry/Squid-Proxy-YAML.png')} alt="YAML" />

 ## Step 3: Sending logs to Sumo

-Once you have the yaml file downloaded in step 2, please follow the below steps based on your environment
+Once you have the yaml file downloaded in step 2, please follow the below steps based on your environment.

 <Tabs
   className="unique-tabs"